mwkorver/threejs-cf-zxy-s1m/README.md

 > **Public prototype, released under [MIT](LICENSE) — use, fork, and adapt it freely.**
 > It is provided as-is, with no support or active maintenance; issues and pull
 > requests aren't monitored, so please fork rather than wait on changes here.
-> It is the companion to
+> This demo builds off of
 > [deckgl-s3-cog-s1m](https://github.com/mwkorver/deckgl-s3-cog-s1m), which
 > renders the same federal datasets with the opposite architecture.